dbt-labs/docs.getdbt.com/website/docs/tutorial/3-build-your-first-models.md

 </File>

 4. Execute `dbt run`.
-Your model, `customers` should be built as a view.
+Your model, `customers` should be built as a <Term id="view" />.
 You may need to run `dbt run --full-refresh` for this to take effect on BigQuery.

 ### FAQs
 <FAQ src="available-materializations" />